 I-O RIG Annual Review

 As part of the I-O program, all students will meet with the entire I-O faculty at the end of every academic year to review progress.
-Students will complete two forms in preparation for this meeting: (a) the Progress Report for Rice’s Psychological Sciences Department, and (b) the I-O Student Progress Report Supplement.
-The supplement is designed to assess students on a broad array of I-O-related activities (publications, grants, conference, teaching, service, and applied work).
-These two forms are due to the I-O Area Head by April 15 of each year.
-The department’s Progress Report should be sent to the student’s advisor and to the Graduate Coordinator as well.
+Students will complete the Progress Report for Rice’s Psychological Sciences Department, which is due to the Graduate Administrator and the student's advisor by the last day of classes during the spring semester.

 Each student’s review meeting will be held in late April/early May (after the annual SIOP conference) and will be about 20 minutes long.
 Students should expect to receive suggestions about additional projects/activities for the coming year at this meeting (e.g., develop a review paper, run an experiment, look for an internship, etc.).